Meat DartmoorBellever Tor copyright A GeenMoor on your plate

 Landscape

-Dartmoor is a truly beautiful landscape, stretching from the wild open moorland down the hills to enclosed farmland and river valleys.
-Without farming, the landscape and its wildlife would not survive as it does today.
+Dartmoor in Devon is a truly beautiful landscape, stretching from the wild open moorland down the hills to enclosed farmland and river valleys.
+Without farming, the landscape and its wildlife would look very different than it does today.
+Dartmoor farmers help keep the landscape accesible for all.

 Whiteface Dartmoor Sheep - a rare breed